Store app settings

 Get stored settings values

-This function expects a comma-separated string of schema identifiers as a parameter, so it's possible to get the stored values for many schemas with a single call.
+This hook expects a comma-separated string of schema identifiers as a parameter, so getting the stored values for many schemas with a single call is possible.

 schemaIds: 'my-example',